monikase/AI_Ethics/Fairness_Audit_Playbook/Historical_Context_Assessment_Tool.md

 The team recognizes that lending-related systems are historically sensitive and has requested support in identifying fairness risks early in development.
 Initial discussions reveal that a purely technical audit would be insufficient without understanding the historical context of financial discrimination.

-You propose developing a structured tool that:
+I propose developing a structured tool that:
 - Guides teams through historically informed analysis
 - Translates social and historical insights into concrete technical risks
 - Fits within standard engineering workflows.